Why Are "Zero-Kilometer Used Cars" So Sensitive?

 Returning to the electric vehicle industry.

-• From a logical analysis perspective, if an industry's sales volume does not truly reflect consumer purchasing behavior, then the entire foundation for judgments about user demand, market share, and cash flow models becomes shaky.
+• From a logical analysis perspective, if an industry's sales volume does not truly reflect consumer purchasing behavior, then the entire foundation for judgments regarding user demand, market share, and cash flow models becomes shaky.

 In other words: Sales volume is a decisive explanatory variable in the entire model.
 When it is compromised, the entire model's predictions become invalid.